 Our vision is a well-managed and properly capitalized, small, mixed, agroecological farming sector.
-Generally, we want to pursue small on a large scale, supporting cooperatives, social enterprises and community businesses that that are at an early stage of development but have already built up their local community of support (i.e. beyond start-up and usually before the venture is investment ready).
+Generally, we want to pursue small on a large scale, supporting cooperatives, social enterprises and community businesses that that are at an early stage of development but have already built up their local community of support (we rarely fund start-ups, so typically support organisations that are beyond start-up and usually before the venture is investment ready).

 We will invest throughout the value chain from “farm to fork”, supporting food and farming enterprises that utilise or support agroecological methods of production, are rooted firmly in their own communities trading largely through local markets.
+We call this ‘Enlightened Agriculture‘.
 As an ‘impact first’ programme, we will prioritise enterprises that we believe have the potential to deliver the greatest social and environmental impact over the long term.

 Examples of the types of enterprises we will support are: